Jumner/TuringVscode/README.md

 ### 0.0.4 (Windows debugging (again))

-This time I verified that debugging does work on Windows now.
-The only issue at this point is that Turing is stubborn and isn't closed when it's told to.
-On Mac and Linux it kills it through wine which does listen to me.
-Solution unclear at this point so you will just have to close it manually.
-Also I fixed the packaging issues.
-Await notify was not included in dependencies for some reason and so it was not included in the package.
-All works now.
+- Debugging now works on windows.
+Though stopping and restarting do not yet work.
+- Extension is packaged properly which dramatically reduces file size.

 ### 0.0.5 (Major syntax highlighting improvements)

-I vastly improved the syntax highlighting.
-First of all, anything that autocompletes, also is properly highlighted.
-I made it far more robust by switching out matches for lookbehinds and lookaheads.
-This fixed many issues with numbers and also made negative numbers display properly.
-Before this patch, Methods of modules would highlight regardless of if they actually existed.
-Now only legit methods highlight.
-I also made user defined functions highlight which makes them more consistent.
+- Syntax highlighting highlights all keywords, classes, and functions that autocomplete.
+- Syntax highlighting is far more robust due to more use of lookbehinds and lookaheads.
+- Fixed an issue where numbers do not highlight properly.
+- Negative numbers now highlight as numbers and not as operators.
+- Module Methods and properties now only highlight if they are legitimate parts of said module.
+- User defined functions now highlight consistently.

 ### 0.0.6 (Error Underlining and fixed windows debugging)

-Now syntax errors will print much more nicely to the debug console.
-They will also be underlined in red and give you information on the error on hover.
-Windows debugging is now fully working.
-This fix also makes debugging on Linux and Mac reliable when running slower hardware.
+- Syntax errors print nicely to the debug console.
+- Syntax errors will be underlined in red after running the program (Added for windows in v0.0.7).
+- Hovering over squiggly line or checking problems reveals more information.
+- Improvements to debugging code.

+### 0.0.7 (User defined autocompletion)

+- Improved syntax highlighting:
+- Arrays were treated as functions when accessed and so now, syntax highlighting colours them as such.
+- A few functions were treated as keywords, they are now all functions.
+- Windows underlining works just fine now (I actually tested it this time).
+- User defined functions, variables, classes, and Class Methods and Properties now autocomplete.
+- User defined items do not autocomplete out of their scope.
+- Class methods and properties still autocomplete without proper prefixes